If you want to put your tech skills to work in healthcare, here’s a high-growth opportunity.

 A great career field for those who like people, technology, and science.

 Radiologic technologists are on their feet for long periods of time and have to help or lift disabled patients.
-They may also be required to travel in long distances with their equipment.
 Although there are some radiation hazards, these are minimized by the use of lead aprons, gloves, and other shielding devices.
 In addition, technologists wear badges that measure radiation levels in their work area and detailed records are kept on their cumulative lifetime dose.
+Technologists must be able to move, push, and manipulate equipment.
+They must also be comfortable working on a computer.

 A career as a radiologic technologist could be right for you, if you: